chris-short/devopsish.com/content/post/132/index.md

 [Automate Kubernetes with GitOps](https://www.weave.works/blog/automate-kubernetes-with-gitops)

-[The Coffee is Getting Cold, It’s Time to GO – Getting Started Building Microservices](https://keithtenzer.com/2019/06/13/the-coffee-is-getting-cold-its-time-to-go-getting-started-building-microservice/) — Maybe now is the time make the move from Java to Go?
+[The Coffee is Getting Cold, It’s Time to GO – Getting Started Building Microservices](https://keithtenzer.com/2019/06/13/the-coffee-is-getting-cold-its-time-to-go-getting-started-building-microservice/) — Maybe now is the time to make the move from Java to Go?

 [10 YAML tips for people who hate YAML](https://www.redhat.com/sysadmin/yaml-tips) — Do you hate YAML?
 These tips might ease your pain.